deepthi-7-7/Movie-Recommendation-System/README.md

    ```
    streamlit run app.py
    ```

-5. Access the Movie Recommendation system through the web browser at "(http://localhost:8501)".

-6. Select a movie from the dropdown list and click the "recommend" button to get the recommended movies.
+5. Select a movie from the dropdown list and click the "recommend" button to get the recommended movies.

 ## Dataset